Hepatitis C Treatment

 • received donated blood or organs before 1992

-• have certain medical conditions, such as HIV or AIDS
+• have certain medical conditions, such as HIV/AIDS

 • have been exposed to blood from a person who has Hep C